pablode/guc/docs/Structure_Mapping.md

 There are a number of improvements that can be made to the mapping process.

-For instance, the MaterialX graph complexity can be reduced with the introduction of helper nodes, and color space related workarounds may be removed with proper support for attribute copying in HdMtlx (see [Ecosystem Limitations](Ecosystem_Limitations.md)).
+For instance, the MaterialX graph complexity can be reduced with the introduction of helper nodes.

-Resulting USD assets may make use of payloads, and in general, incremental changes motivated by the [USD Asset WG Structure Guidelines](https://github.com/pablode/usd-wg-assets/blob/main/docs/asset-structure-guidelines.md) are to be expected.
+Resulting USD assets could make use of payloads, and in general, incremental changes motivated by the [USD Asset WG Structure Guidelines](https://github.com/pablode/usd-wg-assets/blob/main/docs/asset-structure-guidelines.md) are to be expected.

 Lastly, user feedback is welcome in ensuring that assets conform to best practices.